-How long does a jet ski accident claim take to settle?
+How long does a jet ski injury claims take to settle?

 On average, most lawsuits involving jet ski accidents are resolved in one to two years.
 While some cases settle considerably more quickly than others, more challenging ones may take longer.